 - However, if the person has applied to United States military academy or has applied to enlist in the armed forces or national guard or is currently serving in the armed forces and is prohibited from enlisting or holding a certain position due to a prior conviction the above requirements may be waived.

-For full details on the expungement process, please review MCA 46-18-1101.
+For full details on the expungement process, please review Title 46, Chapter 18, Part 11.
 The Department of Justice is not able to assist potential applicants with their expungement application.

 To Request an Expungement

 - Individual petitions the District Court for an order expunging qualified misdemeanor records.

 - The Petitioner’s counsel must notify the prosecution office responsible for the conviction.

 - The prosecution office must attempt to notify any potential victims.

 - The District Court will decide whether to grant the order.